boucadair/-ipfix-rfc7125-update/draft-ietf-opsawg-rfc7125-update.md

    therefore, identify which applications in the network should be upgraded to reflect the changes to TCP flags that were introduced, e.g., in {{?RFC8311}}.

-   Also, because the setting of TCP control bits may be misused in some flows (e.g., Distributed Denial-of-Service (DDoS) attacks), an exporter has to report all observed control bits even if no meaning is associated with a given TCP flag.
-This document uses a stronger requirement language compared to {{?RFC7125}}.
-See Section 3 for more details.

    The main changes to {{?RFC7125}} are listed in {{changes}}.

 #  Terminology